-Prerequisites: MATH G030, or MATH G040, or MATH G080 or Math Placement Assessment
+Prerequisites: Math G030, or Math G040, or Math G080 or Math Placement Assessment

-Topics include concepts and procedures of descriptive and inferential statistics; collecting, classifying, tabulating, graphing univariate and bivariate data; measures of central tendencies, variation, percentiles, probability, binomial, normal, T, Chi-square and F distributions; making inferences, decisions and predictions.
+This course includes concepts and procedures of descriptive and inferential statistics; collecting, classifying, tabulating, graphing univariate and bivariate data; measures of central tendencies, variation, percentiles, probability, binomial, normal, T, Chisquare and F distributions; making inferences, decisions and predictions.
 This course develops statistical thinking through the study of and applications to data sets in the social and behavioral sciences, business, and other disciplines.
 The use of a graphing calculator and/or statistical analysis computer programs is integrated into the course.
 UC Credit Limitations: Math GI60 and GI60H combined-maximum credit, one course.
 UC credit limitations.
-See counselor.
-C-ID: MATH IIO.
-OR C-ID: SOCI 125.
+See counselor, C-ID: MATH IIO OR C-ID: SOCI 125.
 Lecture.
 Letter grade only.
 Transferable to CSU; UC.